Hakesh/p1-sherpa-finder/README.md

 ### General features on each page

 - Home Page [IMAGE HERE]
-  - Featuring a logo for the website, as well as a navigation bar and hero image
+  - Featuring a text logo for the website, as well as a navigation bar and hero image

 - About [IMAGE HERE]
   - sdsd